Skip to content

 • Database connection (host, port, credentials)

-• SMTP credentials (password, API keys)
+• SMTP credentials (password, client keys)

 • JWT secrets